Miraculous births: Quetzalcoatl

-British legend
+British

 In the Matter of Britain, the wizard Merlin is said to have been born to a royal nun fathered by an incubus, according to the story as presented by Geoffrey of Monmouth.

-Mongolian mythology
+Mongolian

 According to a legend narrated by The Secret History of the Mongols, a Mongol woman named Alan Gua had a son, named Bodonchar, some years after her husband has died.
 She claimed a radiant yellow person visited her at night and impregnated her.
 She believed the visitor was the god Tengri.
 Bodonchar became the founder of the Borjigin tribe and a direct ancestor of Genghis Khan.

-Japanese mythology
+Japanese

 Miraculous births are common in Japanese folklore, and include Momotarō the Peach Boy (who was found inside a giant peach floating on a river), Kintarō (about whom several origin myths are told), and Kaguya-hime (who was born inside the stalk of a glowing bamboo plant).